Mattjo-Baran/Mattjo-Baran/README.md

 ## :tada: My Games
   - Nothing yet

-## I took part in some GameJams here you can check out my entries
+## :dice: I took part in some GameJams here you can check out my entries
 - [LudumDare 51](https://ldjam.com/events/ludum-dare/51/dodgeball-deathjam)

 ## 📫 How to reach me: